How to calibrate a reel-to-reel tape recorder

 Please follow the procedure in the relevant service manual.

-10. Further test and settings
+Further tests and settings

 If you have a distortion analyzer, then you could set the distortion to minimum.
 And with the help of a wow & flutter meter you can set the servo system to minimum wow & flutter.